h-taki/identification-of-tiny-insects/README.md

 # identification-of-tiny-insects

-This repository provides original pictures and supplementary video for Takimoto et al. "Using a two-stage convolutional neural network to rapidly identify tiny herbivorous beetles in the field."
+This repository provides original pictures and supplementary video of *Phyllotreta* flea beetles for Takimoto et al. "Using a two-stage convolutional neural network to rapidly identify tiny herbivorous beetles in the field."

 ### Pictures